Source: Bench Accounting

 - Notify customer of new estimated delivery date.

 - Send a feedback request after delivery.

 If checklists and manuals are not enough to communicate your instructions, you have to use a more engaging medium.
-A great way to train on specific apps and platforms is with video tutorials.
+A great way to get them up to speed on specific apps and platforms is with video tutorials.
 You can find tutorials on YouTube or create your own easier than you’d think.

-To train on broader skills like SEO or social media posting, use free online resources like these:
+To go into broader skills like SEO or social media posting, use free online resources like these: